 This is sometimes called the "annual fee grace period" — though the exact terms vary by issuer:

 The 30-day window means you're not locked in the moment the fee hits.
 But it's a narrow window — and if you miss it, you're typically paying the fee in full regardless of what you decide afterward.
+Always confirm the current refund window for your specific card directly with the issuer before relying on it; policies change.

 The mistake most people make: they see the annual fee charge on their statement and shrug it off, planning to "deal with it later."
-Then 45 days pass, the window closes, and they've paid $695 for a card they're about to cancel.
+Then 45 days pass, the window closes, and they've paid $895 for a card they're about to cancel.

 Savvy churners don't wait for the fee to post — they start their review 30, 60, or even 90 days before the anniversary date.